PyWeb-IL/PyWeb-IL.github.io/index.md

 ## [next](https://www.meetup.com/PyWeb-IL/)

+PyCon 2020 is happening on May 4-5 at the Wohl Center in Ramat Gan and workshops on May 6.

 ## 2020.03.05 - [#86: Django i18n, Rust, class optimization](https://www.meetup.com/PyWeb-IL/events/267905910/)

 * Uri Rodberg: Translating strings in Django 2.2+ to Hebrew (25 mins)